algorithmiaio/dev-center/_pages/platform/algorithm-profiles.md

 Click the "Run Example" button to have the algorithm run on the sample input in the left hand box, and the results will show in the output box on the right.

+You can also experiment with your own data as long as it's in a format the algorithm accepts.

 <img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/algorithm_profiles/console.png" alt="Algorithm Profile console" class="screenshot img-md">

 ### Docs

 The algorithm README documentation should help answer:

-* What does the algorithm does
+* What the algorithm does
-* What kind of input you need to use
+* Expected input for that algorithm
-* What kind of output you can expect from the algorithm
+* The expected output from that algorithm

 Many algorithms also use this space to link to papers or other sites that more fully explain the technical implementation of the algorithm.